 Electric vehicle (EV) adoption is rapidly increasing around the world, driven by technological changes, decreasing prices, and EV-supportive policies, including EV-readiness requirements and the build-out of charging infrastructure.
-The model includes battery electric vehicles, powered entirely by electricity from the grid, and plug-in hybrid electric vehicles, initially powered by a battery and then by a petroleum fuel-based engine when the battery is depleted.24 The model assumes the breakdown of battery electric vehicles (EVs) to plug-in hybrid electric vehicles (PHEVs) starts at 50/50, and steadily shifts towards EVs with a 60/40 breakdown in 2030, a 91/9 breakdown in 2040, and a 97/3 breakdown in 2050.
+The model includes the expansion of battery electric vehicles, powered entirely by electricity from the grid, and plug-in hybrid electric vehicles, initially powered by a battery and then by a petroleum fuel-based engine when the battery is depleted.
+The model assumes the breakdown of battery electric vehicles (EVs) to plug-in hybrid electric vehicles (PHEVs) starts at 50/50, and steadily shifts towards EVs with a 60/40 breakdown in 2030, a 91/9 breakdown in 2040, and a 97/3 breakdown in 2050.

 The model also assumes that the EV market share for new vehicles (the share of new vehicles sold that are electric vehicles) will increase over time.
-Due to continually accelerating market trends plus stronger local and/or state incentives, and increasing federal regulations, we make the assumption that EV adoption will exceed currently predicted global trends, with EVs being 60% of new car sales by 2040 and 100% by 2050 (which would happen if the U.S. were to follow the lead of the United Kingdom, France, Norway, Sweden, India, and China in restricting the sale of gasoline- and diesel-powered cars in the 2040-2050 timeframe).
-This projection is in line with extrapolating forward projections from Bloomberg New Energy Finance (see Figure 2).
+Due to continually accelerating market trends plus stronger local and/or state incentives, and increasing federal regulations, we make the assumption that EV adoption will exceed currently predicted global trends, with EVs being 60% of new car sales by 2040 and 100% by 2050 (a plausible scenario if the U.S. were to follow the lead of the United Kingdom, France, Norway, Sweden, India, and China in restricting the sale of gasoline- and diesel-powered cars in the 2040-2050 timeframe).